If you add tags to your blog posts or products, then they can boost the search experience on your website.

 It means that our WordPress site now considers post tags when performing a search.

-In this tutorial, you learned how to search posts by tags in WordPress.
-It’ll help you to make it easier for your visitors to find the content they’re looking for and improve their user experience.
+Searching by tags will make it easier for your visitors to find the content they’re looking for and improve their user experience.

 If you’re ready to enable search by post tags on your WordPress site, you can grab your copy of SearchWP here.